ansible-community/community-website/pages/faq.md

 * Improve the documentation

 Want to get involved?
-Check out our [contributor resources](https://forum.ansible.com/pub/how-to-contribute) or chat with [community members](https://matrix.to/#/#social:ansible.com) - we'd love to have you.
+Check out our [contributor resources](https://forum.ansible.com/pub/how-to-contribute) or chat with [other users](https://matrix.to/#/#social:ansible.com) - we'd love to have you.